Se Habla Español

 If a motorcycle accident injured you, you will not experience this attitude from the legal team at Perenich Law Injury Attorneys.

-Instead, you will receive compassion and genuine interest from us to ensure our Clearwater motorcycle accident lawyers answer your legal questions and provide the legal assistance you need to pursue the maximum amount of compensation available to you.
+Instead, you will receive compassion and genuine interest from us to ensure a Clearwater motorcycle accident lawyer answers your legal questions and provide the legal assistance you need to pursue the maximum amount of compensation available to you.

-Contact our law firm today to discuss your case with one of our experienced Clearwater personal injury lawyers.
+Contact our law firm today to discuss your case with one of our experienced personal injury attorneys.

 In Clearwater, motorcycle accidents often result from drivers who are not from the area and don’t know the local roads.
 These visitors are often on vacation, aren’t careful with their driving, and may attempt to drive while distracted or intoxicated.

-Other common causes of Clearwater motorcycle accidents include:
+Other common causes of Clearwater motorcycle crashes include:

 More than 5,000 people die each year in the U.S. because of injuries sustained in motorcycle accidents, and motorcyclists are 29 times more likely to die as a result of an accident than the occupants of passenger cars due to the lack of protection and stability provided by the motorcycle.
 Traumatic brain injuries are the most common motorcycle injury to result in death.